| | | | | | | | |

 • Preheat your oven to 500 degrees.

 • Using your fingers, work the shortening in with the flour in a large bowl until the flour appears crumbly, about the size of little peas.

-Stir in the buttermilk, mashed sweet potatoes, & cinnamon with a wooden spoon.
+• Lightly dust your countertop with a little flour.
 Now, here is when the pizza cutter comes in!
-Pat the dough down into a neat rectangle – no reason to do any kneading really.
+Pat the dough down into a neat rectangle – no need to do any kneading.
 Using a pizza cutter, slice the biscuits into 8 or 10 squares.
 Place the biscuits into a greased cast iron pan or if you don’t have one, a round cake pan or casserole dish will do, with the sides of the biscuits just touching.